How to overcome the insecurity of a screenwriter…

 Okay, you give your script to a select group of experienced writers or filmmakers and now you wait for feedback.
 It’s an agonizing waiting game, as you must realize that everyone is busy and they will get to your script on their timetable.
 It’s even worse in Hollywood where nobody reads and nobody cares.
 Your script and career are on your most important list, but rarely on Hollywood’s most important list unless you have serious interest—and sometimes even that doesn’t matter.
 Learn patience.
 Your insecurity can overwhelm you when fear sets in and you don’t receive the feedback in a timely period.
 Do not allow your creative mind to slip into the negative world.
 Many times, no word is just that—no word.
 It doesn’t mean you aren’t talented or will never sell a screenplay, it’s just part of the bumps in the road on your journey.

 When you receive feedback and it’s very critical or brutal, don’t become insecure and go to a place of feeling, “Look at the amount of notes.
 It proves that I’m a horrible writer and I’ll never work or sell a script.”
 Most likely your first screenplay will a mess and that’s okay.
 It may take you five or six scripts to even know yourself as a screenwriter—exploring your strengths, weaknesses, and your style.
 I didn’t make any noise until my fourth script and looking back on it now, I cringe at my beginner’s mistakes and poor choices.
-It was my fifth spec script that finally put me on the map with my first sale and eventual produced film.
+It was my fifth spec script and six years out of film school when I was able to put myself on the map with my first sale and eventual produced film.

 Screenwriting well is difficult at best and the study of the craft takes years to master—and even then it’s a constant learning process.
+You have to really love the process and not be chasing fame and fortune because it rarely comes as a screenwriter.
 Don’t take the notes to heart and allow the negative feedback to get you down.
 Welcome the constructive feedback and critical analysis so you can eagerly get back to your rewrite.
 If you become a working screenwriter, you’ll have to deliver the goods every time and these high expectations can produce debilitating fear and anxiety.
 This will not help you to deliver an amazing draft under a deadline.

 Trust me, the process doesn’t get easier when you finally become a professional working screenwriter.
 It actually gets more difficult as you are getting paid and expectations are much higher for a quality screenplay.
 Insecurities and fear still creep in, but you learn to deal with these negative emotions because you’ve been writing for years and know your strengths and weaknesses.
 Expectations are high, so you learn how to write under a deadline at the top of your game and deliver quality material.
 You’ll become a team player, an expert at delivering rewrites efficiently and fixing the script without ego.
 The professional writer can’t afford to allow emotions to get in the way of the process of screenwriting—there’s just too much at stake.